 Since the two hydronauts explored the bottom of the trench in 1960, only a handful of humans have gone back.

 The Challenger Deep speaks for one of the most difficult challenges engineers face - pressure and life support.

 Only small spherical vessels can withstand the intense pressures at the bottom of the ocean.
-Manned submarines tend not to sink farther than one kilometer bellow the surface of the water.
+Manned submarines tend not to sink farther than one kilometer below the surface of the water.
 Modern submarines can operate independently and support a crew for weeks on end.
-The most advance nuclear submarines can operate independently and supply the crew with life-support systems for months on end.
+The most advanced nuclear submarines can operate independently and supply the crew with life-support systems for months on end.